You are here

 Teaching interests

 I have written teaching materials for modules across the English curriculum: English Literature (chapters on Synge and Winterson for A335, Literature in Transition: 1800 to the present); chapters on Ali Smith for A233, Telling Stories: The novel and beyond), English language (a chapter on “Narratives of Translation and Processes of Adaptation” for E302, Language and Creativity), and Creative Writing in the context of A112, the multidisciplinary module on Cultures.
-Most recently, I have written materials on "Approaching Literature in Translation" for the foundation block of the MA in Literature and will be contributing to the remake of A230.
+Most recently, I have written materials on "Approaching Literature in Translation" for the foundation block of the MA in Literature and have contributed a chapter on Anne-Marie Fyfe’s No Far Shore to A240 Literature Matters.

 Impact and engagement